 An introduction to the themes, approaches, and techniques of human geography in the context of topics of current concern.

 GEOG 7203 Physical Geography for Teachers 3/0/3

-Prerequisites: Consent of department Investigation and discussion of selected geographic concepts related to man's physical environment as they apply to his utilization of earth space.
+Investigation and discussion of selected geographic concepts related to man's physical environment as they apply to his utilization of earth space.

 GEOG 7253 Meteorology For Teachers 3/0/3